-This article presents an investigation of problem of quantum system state's measuring on using example of particles which are registered by screen.
+This article presents an investigation of problem of quantum system state's measurement by using an example of particles registered by a measuring device (screen).
 Some variants of R-procedure which is responsible for measurements are discussed.
 New variant of R-procedure is suggested.
 It is based on quantum description of measuring device (screen).
 In frame of this model R-procedure can be described as part of unitary evolution of the whole system "particle + screen"